PaulMarinaro/well-of-html/README.md

 * * *

-1.  [ ] Create a row-like Flexbox layout by creating a "flex-row" class.
+1.  [ ] Create a row-like Flexbox layout by creating and using a "flex-row" class.

 * * *